saiprashanths/code-analysis-mcp/README.md

 A Model Context Protocol (MCP) server that enables AI models to understand and analyze codebases through natural language conversations.

-## 🎯 Positioning

-This tool is a simpler alternative to more sophisticated code analysis tools like [Aider](https://aider.chat/).
-While it lacks the advanced code analysis capabilities and robustness of tools like Aider, it offers a lightweight solution for codebase exploration if you already have a Claude Pro subscription.
-The main advantages are:

-- **Cost-Effective**: Using your existing Claude Pro subscription means no additional API costs, unlike tools that can get expensive when analyzing large codebases
-- **Simple Setup**: Quick to get started with minimal configuration
-- **Basic Analysis**: Good for high-level code understanding and exploration

-Note that due to its simpler approach to code analysis, it may occasionally make errors or provide less detailed insights compared to more specialized tools.

 ## ✨ Highlights

 - **Natural Code Exploration**: Ask high-level questions about your codebase